splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-cloudformation.rst

 Alternatively, you can also deploy Kinesis Firehose with Terraform.
 See :new-page:`Terraform Setup for Creating Kinesis Firehose to Send CloudWatch Metric Stream <https://github.com/signalfx/aws-terraform-templates/tree/main>`.

-Terraform works for Metric Streams only, and does not offer log support.
+The provided Terraform template supports Metric Streams only, and does not offer log support.